-García-Aspe’s career as a professional football player in the club level was in 1984 when he joined UNAM Pumas.
+His career as a professional football player in the club level started in 1984 when he joined UNAM Pumas.
 He stayed with this team until 1991 and got transferred to Necaxa.
-During his stint in Necaxa from 1991 to 1997, García-Aspe made the most appearance of 185 while playing with the club and made 69 goals.
+During his stint in Necaxa from 1991 to 1997, García-Aspe made the most appearances with 185 matches and made 69 goals.

-Whilst playing with Necaxa, García-Aspe was loaned temporarily to River Plate, where he made 5 appearances for the team.
+While playing with Necaxa, García-Aspe was loaned temporarily to River Plate, where he made 5 appearances for the team.
 He was then returned to Necaxa, and stayed there until he was transferred to Club America.
-While at Club America, García-Aspe was able to make 66 appearances with 11 goals until 1999.
+With Club America, García-Aspe was able to make 66 appearances with 11 goals until 1999.

 Before retiring from the sport, García-Aspe played his last matches for Puebla F.C.
-García-Aspe retired from professional football in 2002, and currently works as a commentator for Televisa, and is an annual participant in one of Mexico’s fundraising activities known as the “Teleton.”
+García-Aspe retired from professional football in 2002 and currently works as a commentator for Televisa.
+He is also an annual participant in one of Mexico’s fundraising activities known as the “Teleton.”